Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Results

 \subsection{Experimental Setup}

-Our experiments are conducted on ResNet50V2~\cite{resnet}, InceptionV3~\cite{incv3}, and VGG16~\cite{vgg16}, all pre-trained on the ImageNet~\cite{ImageNet} dataset, as well as a ResNet50V2 model trained from scratch on the CelebA~\cite{liu2015faceattributes} dataset for celebrity gender classification.
-Regarding the concepts tested, they were sourced from the Describable Textures Dataset (DTD)~\cite{DTD}, obtained from popular image search engines, or generated through Stable Diffusion~\cite{diffusion} (\textit{more details on this in the supplementary material}).
-For concepts obtained via a search engine, we collect 30 example images per concept, similarly to the original TCAV paper.
+Our experiments are conducted on ResNet50V2~\citep{resnet}, InceptionV3~\citep{incv3}, and VGG16~\citep{vgg16}, all pre-trained on the ImageNet~\citep{ImageNet} dataset, as well as a ResNet50V2 model trained from scratch (i.e., without ImageNet weights) on the CelebA~\citep{liu2015faceattributes} dataset for celebrity gender classification.
+The tested concepts were sourced from the Describable Textures Dataset (DTD)~\citep{DTD}, obtained from popular image search engines, or generated with Stable Diffusion~\citep{diffusion} (more on this in \cref{generated_stable}).
+For concepts collected via search engines, we use 30 example images per concept, which can be considered a reasonable amount, as shown in the stability experiment provided in \cref{stability}.
 For DTD concepts, we use all 120 available images, and for generated concepts, we use 200 images.
 For ImageNet negative examples, we follow the approach recommended by \citet{MartinPhd}, selecting 500 random images.
 In the case of CelebA, images containing the concept are used as positive examples, while those without it serve as negative examples.
-Regarding the computation of the integrated gradients, we consistently used 300 steps, which are enough to approximate the integral within a 5\% error margin~\cite{IntegratedGradients}.

-We conducted the experiments on an Intel i7 13700k with an Nvidia RTX 4060Ti 16GB and 32 GB of RAM.
-The software runs on TensorFlow 2.15.1, CUDA 12.2, and Python 3.11.5.
-With this setup, local explanations for seven layers take 1 to 2 minutes, while global explanations with 200 class images and seven layers take anywhere from 5 to 30 minutes depending on the model.
+Regarding the computation of the integrated gradients, we used 300 steps, which are usually enough to approximate the integral within a 5\% error margin~\citep{IntegratedGradients}.
+Experiments are conducted on an Intel i7 13700k with an RTX 4060Ti 16GB and 32 GB of RAM, using TensorFlow 2.15.1, CUDA 12.2, and Python 3.11.5.
+With this setup, local explanations for 7 layers take 1 to 2 minutes, while global ones with 200 class images and 7 layers take from 5 to 30 minutes depending on the model.
 For global explanations, the computation time remains nearly constant regardless of the number of concepts processed simultaneously.